 However, on review of records submitted by the school, it was noted that the school has utilised its funds for repayment of loan taken for purchase of buses despite of having deficit in its books of accounts.
-Moreover, it was also noted from minutes of the meeting dated 10.03.2018 submitted by the school, the school has not yet paid the arrears as per 7th CPC for FY 2016-17, FY 2017-18 and FY 2018-19.
+Moreover, it was also noted from minutes of the meeting dated 10.03.2018 submitted by the school, the school has not yet paid the arrears as per 7th CPC for FY 2016-17, FY 2017-18 and FY 2018-19 nor it has provisioned to pay the same in FY 2019-20 due to lack of funds.
 During the last three financial years, the school has paid from the school funds Rs.
 35,24,716 towards principal repayment, Rs.
 2,92,104 towards interest payment and Rs.
 8,050 towards loan processing fee, which is not in accordance with the provisions of Rule 177 of DSER, 1973.
 Further, the school has also been incurring capital expenditure out of the school's fund.
 Thus, it be concluded that the school had incurred capital expenditure and repaid the loan without complying the requirements prescribed in Rule 177 of DSER, 1973.
 Moreover, the capital expenditure incurred on purchase of capital assets is being recovered by students in the form of increased fee, proposed by the school for FY 2018-19, which is in contravention of Clause (vii)(c) of Directorate's order sated above.